Your digital final will

 An e-will covers several issues.
-First you should invite one or more Trustees in order to make sure your e-will can be opened at the time of your death.
+First you should invite one or more Legacy Contacts in order to make sure your e-will can be opened at the time of your death.
 You should name your beneficiaries, such as direct family members and friends.

 When you have children, you should always have a legally binding statement if you want to name a guardian to take care of your children until they become adults.